 New York residents may be interested to learn that comedian Artie Lange will not face jail time for his recent heroin possession charges.
-On June 1, he received a sentence of four years of probation from a New Jersey judge.
+On June 1, he received a sentence of four years of probation.
 In addition to probation, he will be required to complete 50 hours of community service.
 Additional stipulations require that he seek outpatient rehabilitation treatment in a recovery program.

 In December 2017, Lange pleaded guilty to one count of third-degree possession for a controlled substance.
 There were also cocaine possession charges that were dismissed in lieu of a guilty plead for the other offense.
 Lange admitted to having 81 decks of heroin.
 The embattled comedian has a history of drug addiction.